LordFluffyPants/LordFluffyPants.github.io/_posts/2015-10-11-Warhammer-40k-Regicide-Death-to-the-false-emperor.md

 ![image](http://media.gamerevolution.com/images/games/pc/warhammer-40000-regicide/warhammer-40000-regicide_011.jpg "Oh hell yes")

 But what if you don't want to play against other people because you suck at chess and also suck at regicide.
 Well Regicide has your back bro, you got campaign mode, and quick battles against a scalable AI.
 If quick battles aren't your thing the campaign has over 50 missions for you to fail at over and over again.
 So if single player chess against a computer is your thing well Regicide has you covered.

 Overall the game has some UI issues, some minor bugs to be patched out and only two different sets of pieces.
 Yet the new game mode along with the beautiful death cinematics make me wanting more, which is great.
 I wouldn't mind seeing down the line some DLC to add in some additional factions and maybe even more campaign missions or scenarios.
 This game has been getting me to come back to play it whenever I get that chess itch.
 Or you know whenever I want to see a space marine get gibbed by an orc (which is always).

+Buy Warhammer 40k Regicide on [Steam](http://store.steampowered.com/app/322910/).